 Oh, layers.
 The big haircut lie.
+The first thing everyone tells you to get more volume in hair is “get layers cut.”
+Don’t believe them!
 I used to get them done at the salon, and they’d “layer” my hair out so much, my hair looked even more thin.
-It was pretty terrible.
-So cool off the layers and keep the ends of your cut very blunt, which will give the illusion of thicker hair – this has made the biggest difference in my hair in terms of how much thicker it looks now.
+Instead keep the ends of your cut very blunt and ask your hairdresser to cut straight across, which will give the illusion of thicker hair – this has made the biggest difference in my hair in terms of how much thicker it looks now.

 For one, if you have colored your hair, beware – some formulas can strip or fade the color.
 Also, because volumizing shampoos give volume and are formulated not to weigh hair down, it does not contain so many conditioning agents; so it can dry out your hair a lot.

-Either way, it’s worth a try, and if you do want to try this method out, though, here are my recommended products I used with some success
+Either way, it’s worth a try, and if you do want to try this method out, though, here are my recommended products I used with some success:

 Another quick tip for those with thin hair that is also really flat: condition your hair first, then shampoo it.
 Conditioner tends to weigh down your hair, so reversing the steps will combat that.